Starting Your Ultimate Home Bar

 Step 3: Add Garnishes to Make Your Home Bar Pop

 Think about your favorite cocktails.
 They almost always have something in common: A garnish.
-Whether that garnish is a rim of flavored salt or sugar, a maraschino cherry, or a lemon wedge, garnishes add that finishing touch to drinks and set them apart from more amateurish offerings.
+Whether that garnish is a rim of flavored salt or sugar, a brandied cherry, or a lemon wheel, garnishes add that finishing touch to drinks and set them apart from more amateurish offerings.
 And no, garnishes are not bar snacks.

-Just as in your modestly-stocked bar, don’t go overboard to start things off.
-A few lemons and limes, some margarita glass rim salt, and a jar of olives can be pressed into service for many popular cocktail choices.
+Just like your modestly-stocked alcohols, don’t go overboard on garnishes to start things off.
+A few lemons and limes, some margarita glass rim salts and sugars, and a jar of olives can be put to work for many popular cocktail choices.
 Pick the ones you are most likely to use, and enjoy the appreciation of your well-cared-for guests!